somyatambi/cognitive-canvas-hackathon/SPONSOR_TECH_USAGE.md

 ### vs Projects with Monolithic Backend
 - ✅ We use **microservices** (scalable, maintainable)
-- ✅ Docker MCP demonstrates production-ready architecture
+- ✅ Docker demonstrates production-ready architecture

 ---